1996JCZhou/Key-Points-Detection/README.md

 ![image](https://github.com/1996JCZhou/Key-Points-Detection/blob/master/Images%20for%20README/ultralytics.PNG)

 ### Step 5 - Cloud Computing Platform Setup
 Since I don't have a high performance GPU of my own, I chose the [Featurize](https://featurize.cn/) as my Cloud Computing Platform.
-There are many types of GPUs out there for you to choose from.
+There are many types of high performance GPUs out there for you to choose from.

 ### Step 6 - Training of YOLOv8 using Transfer Learning on a single GPU
 Before training, we need to define a yaml file, which contains information about the datasets for taining and validation, keypoints and the category of the bounding box.
 An example of the yaml file looks like [this](https://github.com/1996JCZhou/Key-Points-Detection/blob/master/setSquare_KD_YOLO.yaml).